 It has been noted that post-flight analysis of the onboard accelerometers indicates that the attitude of the return capsule was very stable at high altitudes, where high aerodynamic heating took place.
 A large-amplitude rotation only took place at low altitudes ≲ 20 km (Yamada and Yoshihara, 2022).
 This is consistent with our result that ONC-W2 did not detect significant light during the atmospheric re-entry of the capsule.

-Declarations

-The authors must provide the following sections under the heading “Declarations”.

-Ethics approval and consent to participate

-Not applicable.

-Consent for publication

-Not applicable.

-List of abbreviations

-ONC: Optical Navigation Camera

-JAXA: Japan Aerospace Exploration Agency

-CCD: Charge-Coupled Device

-ONC-T: Optical Navigation Camera Telescope

-ONC-W1: Optical Navigation Camera Telescope Wide-angle 1 (nadir view)

-ONC-W2: Optical Navigation Camera Telescope Wide-angle 2 (slant view)

-FF: Flat Field

-TD: Touchdown